flyaruu/flyaruu.github.io/_posts/2015-03-18-OSGi-Service-Discovery.md

 This is unacceptable.
 There is no way the bridge can know which services there can be (or will be) and how to deal with them in Java.
 Also there might be different ways to interact with a service.
 For example, if I am using an ElasticSearch indexer, I could use a specific ElasticSearch driver, but as it simply speaks HTTP, a simple HTTP connection might be easier in some cases.

-In sort: We will need to decouple this, and OSGi has the perfect tool for this: the Configuration Admin.
+In short: We will need to decouple this, and OSGi has the perfect tool for this: the Configuration Admin.

 This standard service in OSGi introduces the notion of configuration.
 A service (remember: Can be any Java object) can be bound to a configuration object, which is basically a persistent id (or 'pid') and a general key value map.

-Cutting some corners but in essence: A service can indicate that it needs configuration data and that it has a certain persistent id.
+Cutting some corners again but in essence: A service can indicate that it needs configuration data and that it has a certain persistent id.
 When the appropriate configuration is available, the OSGi runtime will instantiate the service and associate it with that configuration.

 {% highlight java %}
 @Component(name="docker.osgi.mysql", configurationPolicy=ConfigurationPolicy.REQUIRE, service={DataSourceFactory.class})